alexbmoreira/django-postgres-vue-tutorial/README.md

 base: process.env.BASE_URL,
  ```

-Now your URLS should be pretty and normal!
+Now your URLs should be pretty and normal!

 ---